Civilization Vii’s Next Updates Reshape the Game from Top to Bottom

 A bearded warrior in ornate armor holds a spear, symbolizing strategic leadership in Civilization VII

-Update 1.3.2 – Quality???Of???Life, Balance, and a Free Leader
+Update 1.3.2 – Quality-Of-Life, Balance, and a Free Leader

 The next patch focuses on clarity and balance.
 It adds early iterations of nested tooltips across Production menus and the Tech & Civics trees, with Firaxis noting more will follow in later updates.
 Several systems and civilizations are being tuned, and the anniversary brings a familiar face back to the roster.